mattkubej/jest.nvim/README.md

 require'nvim-jest'.setup {
   -- Jest executable
   -- By default uses 'npx jest'
-  -- To override with an npm script, provide 'npm test --' or similar jest_cmd = '/relative/project/dir/node_modules/jest/bin/jest.js',
+  -- To use an npm script, end the command with two dashes: 'npm test --' -- You can also set the global `vim.g.jest_cmd` to override this configuration jest_cmd = '/relative/project/dir/node_modules/jest/bin/jest.js',

   -- Prevents tests from printing messages